Crypto-Arsenal/public-docs/WritingStrategy_en.md

 ```

 ### Log
-Used to log the message. 'str' must be javescript string tyep and maximum length of 'str' is 200 characters.
+Used to log the message. 'str' must be javescript string type and maximum length of 'str' is 200 characters.

 ``` javascript
   Log(str);